-How Good Is It, Really?: Apple Cider Vinegar
+How Healthy Is Apple Cider Vinegar, Really?

 If you’ve ever wondered if a particular food truly deserves its nutritional crown or been skeptical about the dangers of certain dietary demons, you’re going to love the newest Eat This, Not That! column!
 In each installment of How Good or Bad Is It, Really? we get to the bottom of the nutrition claims you’ve always been a bit hesitant to accept.
 In today’s edition, with the help of Gina Consalvo, MA, RD, LDN, we explore the supposed health benefits of apple cider vinegar.